 We cruise over night from Naples to Civitavecchia, the nearest port to Rome.
 Another calm night on the seas.
 We have booked two tickets on a private train to Rome.
-The railway station is only about 200 metres from the LotS berth.
+The railway station is only about 200 metres from the Liberty of the Seas’ berth.
 It looks like another hot day as well.
 We breakfast and head for the train.
 The train is direct from Civitaveccha to Saint Peter’s Station.
 The train has leather seats and all important airconditioning, but it rattles and shakes it’s way to Rome at speed.
 We arrive at Saint Peter’s Station and form into groups to be escorted to the Vatican City.
 It’s still a bit of a walk and the pace is slow, there are several older people in the group and I cannot help but think of poor Paul in Pisa.
 As we walk we note the way is well sign posted so we break away and walk into Saint Peter’s Square well ahead of the group.
 We take a couple of pictures and move to the queue waiting to enter The Basilca.

 We have brought some long pants and a shawl for Pam.
 There are dress rules for entry and we don’t want any dramas.
 The Basilica is huge, every wall and corner covered with murals, artworks and sculptures it really is something special.
 After our visit we depart via the Vatican post office and have a great coffee in a little cafe just outside the walls.
 We have a map and no real plan, other than to see as much as we can in one day.